Recovering from womb cancer surgery

 - use fingers inside the vagina.

-We have more information about how cancer and its treatments can affect your sex life.
+We have more information about how cancer and its treatments can affect your your sex life.

-You will be advised to avoid strenuous physical activity or heavy lifting for about:
+You doctor or nurse will advise you to avoid strenuous physical activity or heavy lifting for about:

 - 12 weeks after an abdominal hysterectomy